 Here are some general tips for the “ask:”

 - Ask the person far in advance.
 They are much more likely to agree to write the letter if they have several weeks to write it versus a few days.
 Respect their time and busy schedules.
 A minimum of two weeks is optimal.
-If you do have to ask someone at the last minute, then provide them with a rough draft or outline to help expedite the process.
+If you do have to ask someone at the last minute, then provide them with a rough draft or outline to get MBA essay review in great quality!

 - Ask politely, ideally in person.
 This person is doing a big favor for you, so take the time to ask them in person and to express your appreciation, whether it is face-to-face or via email.

 - Provide a description of the MBA programs you are applying to and explain why you are interested in them.
 The recommender can write a stronger letter if he or she is able to present your skills and experiences in a way that aligns them with the program and your professional goals for the future.
 Offer key talking points if needed.

 - Provide your resume, a copy of your application (if appropriate), and your personal statement.
 These documents contain important information about you that the recommender might be able to incorporate into the letter, making it even stronger.